 College of Human Sciences and Humanities

-Brent Kice, Ph.D., is an assistant professor of communication in the Department of
+Brent Kice, Ph.D., is an associate professor of communication in the Department of

 from Louisiana State University, his M.A. in Organizational Communication from Southeastern

 Louisiana University, and his B.A. in Communications from Loyola University-New Orleans.